-While it’s not essential that you hire a book marketing company, doing so will help you achieve greater success.
+While you don’t have to hire a book marketing company, it will help you achieve greater success.
 Book marketing agencies have the experience, resources, and knowledge needed to market authors and their books.

 - Do I need an author website?

 Every author should have an author website.
 Your website is the first place readers, media, booksellers, and book reviewers will turn to gather more information about you and your book.
-It should have a clean, easy to navigate layout and include relevant information about both you and the book.
+It should have a clean, easy-to-navigate layout and include relevant information about you and the book.

-- What’s the best way to set up my author website?
+- What’s the best way to set up my author’s website?

 Your author website should include the following pages at a minimum: home page, bio, excerpt, press room, events calendar, sample Q & A, and blog.
 On each book page and the home page, you should provide links to online destinations where people can purchase your books.
 Your domain name should be either your name or the title of your book.
 However, avoid using words that are difficult to pronounce or hard to spell.
 Make sure your website is updated regularly to include your current contact information and upcoming events.
 Also, provide social media buttons at the top or bottom for visitors to easily access your social profiles.